CorWatts/oldwebsite/_posts/2013-09-17-edinburgh-inverness-and-edradour-whisky.md

 layout: post
 title: Edinburgh, Inverness, and Edradour Whisky
 comments: true
-description: The whiskey was pretty mind-blowing.
+description: The whisky was pretty mind-blowing.
 But the Scottish people, culture, and countryside were just as amazing.
 tags:
 - edinburgh
 - inverness